-Phase 2 Tools
+Phase 2 Monitoring and Evaluation Tools

 The Tipping Point Phase 2 evaluation is using a three-arm cluster randomized controlled trial to assess individual-, relational- and social norms change outcomes linked to CEFM.
 Baseline and endline data are collected in each arm through household enumeration, surveys with girls (and boys in Nepal) and adult community members, focus group discussion (FGDs) and in-depth interviews (IDIs) with adolescent girls and boys, and adult women and men.

-Phase 2 Monitoring and Evaluation tools
+Phase 2 Quantitative Evaluation tools

 - FGD tool – Social Norms Vignette for Adolescent Girls and Adolescent Boys in Nepal